Professor Michael Nilsson

 "Life is not all about work and it is important that we acknowledge that, because we need different types of stimuli and also periods of rest and recovery.
 This will ultimately lead to a more productive researcher, and a better person overall.
 I am a firm believer of that," Michael maintains.

 "HMRI has an important role to play in supporting young researchers in all aspects of their lives, not just for the benefit of their careers but for the benefit of the institute.
 We need to provide an environment in which they are happy to develop their careers so that in future we will have young people who can step up to take on leading roles in our research programs."

 Previously Director of Research, Development and Education at northern Europe's largest teaching hospital, Sahlgrenska University Hospital in Gothenburg, Sweden, Nilsson brings to HMRI a wealth of research management experience and high standing in the international research community.He has forged strong relationships with researchers in Australia, including collaborations with HMRI's world-leading Stroke Research Group, since first venturing to the country in 1997 to undertake a visiting fellowship at Flinders University's Centre for Neuroscience.

 "As a city with one university that has strong links to its teaching hospitals, Newcastle is ideally positioned to take a leading role internationally in patient-focused research.
-With the opening of our new building and its state-of-the-art facilities, I envisage HMRI becoming a very desirable destination for world-class researchers."
+With the state-of-the-art facilities in our building, I envisage HMRI becoming a very desirable destination for world-class researchers."